 .htpasswd is the command for dealing with the .htpasswd file.

-Use the command with the -c option to create a new .htpasswd file, then enter the directory path (the actual path on the server, not the URL).
+Simply use the command with the -c option to create a new .htpasswd file.
+Then enter the directory path (the actual path on the server, not the URL).
 You can also add a user if you want to.

 > htpasswd -c /usr/local/blah/.htpasswd jamesbrown

 This makes a new .htpasswd file in the /blah/ directory, along with a record for a user called jamesbrown.
-You’ll be asked for a password, and it will also be encrypted and stored, using md5 encryption.
+It will then ask you for a password – also encrypted and stored using md5 encryption.

 Password hashing without the command line

-If you’re only familiar with .htaccess basics and you’d rather not use the command line or SSH terminal for whatever reason, you can just create an .htpasswd file and use a text editor to fill everything in before uploading it using FTP or file manager.
+If you’re only familiar with .htaccess basics, you may choose not to use the command line or SSH terminal.
+In that case, you can just create an .htpasswd file.
+Then, just use a text editor to fill everything in before uploading using FTP or file manager.